rybouc/InterviewCase_Public/README.md

 - **You** are the senior DS leading this project.
 In this time period you’ll work independently on a sample dataset to develop initial findings.
 In the second session you’ll meet with a PM and another data scientist from the App Services team.
 In the third session you’ll be able to present findings to leadership.

 ## Datasets
-- **Case_AccountData**: Identifies the segment category and development language for each customer
+- **Case_AccountData**: Identifies the segment category and dev language for each customer

 - **Case_AccountCreation**: Identifies the start day and start week for each customer.
 Includes customers acquired between 2/1/2022 – 2/28/2022